burger icon

 Bonuses & Promotions: The Fine Print

-Slotastic's not shy with the promos-welcome bonus is a beefy 150% up to $300 USD as of mid-2025, but honestly, double-check on the Bonuses page before you click anything because stuff changes on a whim.
-Playthrough's a chunky 30x on deposit and bonus-so if maths isn't your jam, keep your phone calculator close.
-Heard grumbles about missing the window, so don't sleep on the rollover deadline either.
+Slotastic’s not shy with the promos-welcome bonus is a beefy 150% up to approx A$465 (US$300) as of late 2025, but honestly, double-check on the Bonuses page before you click anything because stuff changes on a whim.
+Playthrough’s a chunky 30x on deposit and bonus-so if maths isn’t your jam, keep your phone calculator close.
+That effectively pushes the wagering requirement higher (around 60x if you look at just the bonus part), so don't sleep on the rollover deadline either.

 Welcome Bonus 150% up to $300